aprokopenko/justcustomfields/readme.txt

 Stable tag: trunk
 License: GNU General Public License v2

-This plugin adds ability to extend your Posts, Pages (and other custom post types) with additional fields.
+Turn WordPress into more powerful CMS by adding advanced and easy to use custom fields

 == Description ==

-This plugin adds ability to extend your Posts, Pages (and other custom post types) with additional fields.
+Just Custom Fields adds ability to extend your Posts, Pages (and other custom post types) with additional fields.
 After installation, you will see a simple settings page, which is self-explanatory to use.
 We use the standard WordPress PostMeta API to save fields data, so you can use standard WordPress functions in your themes/plugins to get data.

 **IMPORTANT** We do not recommend update plugins on your existing sites from version 2.* to version 3.0+.